aws-samples/automated-goerli-development-environment/README.md

 Make sure you are in automated-goerli-development-environment directory and run:

+*if you are setting this project up for the first time on your machine* _npm install_
+_cdk bootstrap_

 _cdk deploy_

 Will take about 3 minutes, but AMB node will not be usable for 35 minutes, till the Blockchain data is copied

+Once the Deployment is completed, An EC2 instance with the tools and encvironment to develop,test,compile and deploy Smart Contract will be available.
+Other resources to access the Blockchain which include the VPC, Amazon Managed Blockchain(AMB) node, Accessor Token, security policies will be created.

 ## 9. Connecting to the EC2 instance